myguidingstar-zz/miniclip/README.md

 Miniclip
 ========

-A Linux tray app that quickly converts HTML to Jade and CSS to Stylus from clipboard.
+A Linux tray app that quickly converts HTML to Jade, CSS to Stylus and JS to Coffee from clipboard.
 A handy tool for Web developers.

 Why Miniclip?
 =============